laravel-zero/website/upgrade.md

 #### The `database.php` File

-If you have the database component installed, please take in consideration the following updates:
+If you have the database component installed, please take into consideration the following updates:

 - Database config with-migrations is no longer available.
 You should use config/commands.php for it.
 - Database config with-seeds is no longer available.
 You should use config/commands.php for it.